adityakumar-dev/adityakumar-dev/README.md

 # Hi there, I'm Aditya Kumar 👋

-🎓 I'm a Computer Science student at Government Polytechnic Dehradun.
+🎓 I'm a Computer Science student at Veer Madho Singh Bhandari Uttarakhand Technical University.
 🔧 Aspiring DevOps Engineer with a passion for backend development and always looking to improve my frontend skills.

 ## 🛠️ Skills